devrp21/Over-The-Wire/Bandit/Level-0.md

 ---

-Let me know if this works! 😎
+Just replace `"path/to/screenshot.png"` with the actual path to your image.
+Let me know if you need to tweak anything! 😎